rajat9garg/sheets/memory-bank/activeContext.md

 - Configured JOOQ for type-safe SQL queries
 - Set up basic project structure following Spring Boot best practices

+## Work Session: 2025-06-03 23:11
+**Duration:** 1 hour
+**AI Agent:** Cascade
+**Session Focus:** Complete Alphabetical Column Transition in Expression Functions

+### ✅ Completed This Session
+- [23:00] Enhanced MaxFunction to support A1 notation cell references and ranges
+- [23:05] Added support for legacy numeric references in MaxFunction with conversion to A1 notation
+- [23:07] Implemented range processing in MaxFunction similar to SumFunction pattern
+- [23:08] Added detailed logging in MaxFunction for better debugging and traceability
+- [23:09] Built and tested the application with all expression functions
+- [23:10] Verified that all tests pass with SUM, AVERAGE, MIN, MAX, and arithmetic operations

+### 🚫 Blocked Items
+- Performance testing with large spreadsheets and complex formulas
+- Edge case testing for unusual formula patterns
+- Optimization of formula evaluation for better performance

+### ➡️ Next Agent Must Do
+1. Implement comprehensive unit tests for all expression functions
+2. Optimize formula evaluation performance, especially for large cell ranges
+3. Consider refactoring common code in function implementations to reduce duplication
+4. Add support for more advanced functions (e.g., COUNTIF, SUMIF, VLOOKUP)

 ## Key Decisions
+### 2025-06-03 - Alphabetical Column Notation Implementation
+**Issue/Context:** Need to transition from numeric column references (1:1) to alphabetical notation (A1)
+**Decision:** Implement consistent A1 notation support across all expression functions
+**Rationale:** A1 notation is more user-friendly and industry-standard for spreadsheet applications
+**Impact:** Improved user experience with familiar notation and consistent behavior
+**Status:** Implemented

 ### 2025-06-02 - Cell Dependency Management Strategy
 **Issue/Context:** Need to efficiently track and update cell dependencies in spreadsheets
 **Decision:** Implement dual-storage approach with MongoDB for persistence and Redis for caching